simonbe/docs/GettingStartedJobSearch.md

 If no logo exists, a 1x1 pixel size white image is returned.

 ### Jobtech-Taxonomy
-**NB! this endpoint is deprecated and will be terminated by end of 2020.
-Use our [Taxonomy API](https://jobtechdev.se/devguide/apis/taxonomy.html) API instead**

-If you need help finding the official names for occupations, skills, or geographic place we have temporarily built an endpoint which you will find at https://jobsearch.api.jobtechdev.se/.
-The real version will be launched during fall 2019.
-Check out [jobtechdev.se](https://www.jobtechdev.se/) for updates.
+If you need help finding the official names for occupations, skills, or geographic locations you will find them in our [Taxonomy API] https://www.jobtechdev.se/devguide/apis/taxonomy.html

 ## Results
 The results of your queries will be in [JSON](https://en.wikipedia.org/wiki/JSON) format.
 We won't attempt to explain this attribute by attribute in this document.
 Instead we've decided to try to include this in the data model which you can find in our [Swagger GUI](https://jobsearch.api.jobtechdev.se).